STUDENT CONDUCT PROCEDURE

 3.2.5 Interim Measures

-3.2.5.2.2 Potential criminal violation under Qatari laws.
+3.2.5.2.2 Potential for a criminal violation, under Qatari laws;

-3.2.5.2.4 Possibility of witnesses being unduly influenced.
+3.2.5.2.4 A possibility of witnesses being unduly influenced.

 3.2.6 Procedure Upon Receiving the Complaint Report

-3.2.6.3 Committee may request additional evidence.
+3.2.6.3 The Student Misconduct Committee may request additional evidence, where it deems it necessary.

-3.2.6.6 If further investigation is necessary:
+3.2.6.6 Where a further investigation is deemed necessary:

 3.3 Progressive Discipline

-3.3.1.1 Verbal warning
+3.3.1.1 Verbal warning;

-3.3.1.2 Formal apology and/or service hours
+3.3.1.2 Requiring a formal apology and/or service hours to the University;

-3.3.1.4 Removal of privileges
+3.3.1.4 Removal of privileges;

-3.3.1.5 Suspension from Student activities
+3.3.1.5 Suspension from participating in Student activities;

-3.3.1.7 Permanent dismissal from Program
+3.3.1.7 Permanent dismissal from a Program;

-3.3.1.8 Permanent dismissal from University
+3.3.1.8 Permanent dismissal from the University.

 3.4 Student Academic Misconduct

-3.4.3 Incidents are cumulative throughout Student’s enrollment.
+3.4.3 Student Academic Misconduct incidents are cumulative throughout a Student’s enrollment at UDST.

 3.4.5 Progressive Discipline